 1. Show your work – get published!

 Your first picture book commission can come to you in a number of ways.
 I received an email with an offer from my publisher while laying in bed recovering from a bike accident – true story.
 My editor discovered my work through SCBWI portfolio – and that was how I got my book contract!
 The easiest way to show your work to potential clients is to join a professional organisation such as SCBWI (Society of Childrens Book Writers and Illustrators).
 Once you join, make sure that you upload a selection of your drawings into a “Portfolio” section.
 There are also other online directories for illustrators out there, but I found SCBWI to be the most useful and rewarding in terms of community engagement and work prospects.
 They also have lectures, workshops and meet ups globally, so it is a fantastic resource for illustrators-to-be.
 I find their regional Facebook Groups particularly useful, as it’s a great chance to connect to other published authors and illustrators.
 Other ways of getting published are to submit your work to publishers directly.
 You can find the full list of publishers and their contact details in this useful book.
 Also, go to trade shows, such as Bologna Children’s Book Fair.
 (I wrote a detailed article about the fair here).
+It also helps massively to get signed with an agency.
+I am now represented by the Bright agency and couldn’t be happier.
+If you are thinking of writing and illustrating books then it may be worth seeking a literary agent rather than an illustration agency.

 2. Start by looking at the bigger picture.